 So that’s where we are – so the individual looking for a US based IP address is probably trying to watch, download or buy something from a US site like Hulu whilst physically located outside the USA.
 Fortunately in most circumstances there are ways around this – which I will just list below.

-First the Technologies – there are two main ways of bypassing these restrictions, both of which involve masking your true IP address and presenting a different one to the web site you are visiting.
+First the Technologies – there are two main ways of bypassing these restrictions, both of which involve masking your true IP address and presenting a fake ip address like this to the web site you are visiting.
 You can either use a proxy or VPN server – both can hide your true IP address to some extent.
 They function in similar ways however the proxy server routes traffic from a specific application or software (in our case usually the browser) to the proxy server.
 Whereas the VPN is a secure, encrypted tunnel which routes all traffic from your computer through the remote VPN server.
 Both have their advantages and disadvantages – in practice a VPN is normally harder to detect by the web sites however there is normally a slight overhead on speed due to the encryption.
 Which one you select is normally down to your primary requirements – a VPN offers security and is required for a lot of media sites like Hulu and NBC, whilst a proxy server works best for the BBC Iplayer (although a VPN still works too!)

 The reasons to be able to control your address are increasing every day – for instance have you ever noticed how much better the American version of Netflix is than the European ones?
 No prizes for guessing which IP address you need to access the US content!
 Of course there are other reasons for hiding your location – using a secure proxy and especially a VPN will also keep most of the data you transmit online secure.
 For anyone who requires even the smallest level of anonymity or privacy – hiding your real IP address is a must!